Written by Meg Langston

 - Eat every 3-4 hours.

-- Eat a snack before bed; My favorite is a high-quality dairy (Goat milk, A2 milk, or raw milk if available) a ½ tbsp of honey and a pinch of Himalayan sea salt.
+- Eat a snack before bed; My favorite is a high-quality dairy (goat milk, A2 milk, or raw milk if available) a ½ TB of honey and a pinch of Himalayan sea salt.

 - Drink coffee with breakfast, never on an empty stomach!